Integration Guide

 Integration Overview

-The integration process follows these key steps:
+The integration process follows these key steps:- Set up a webhook in HookFlo

 - Configure notification channels (email/Slack)